matthewkeplinger/React-Wildfire-Tracker/README.md

 # React-Wildfire-Tracker
-Nasa OpenAPI (https://api.nasa.gov/) used to track wildfires with Google Maps API.
+NASA OpenAPI (https://api.nasa.gov/) used to track wildfires with Google Maps API.
 Allows a user to look at reported wildfire incidents across the world.
 React.js, React Hooks, and HTML/CSS used for styling.